laks316/llm-web-modules/README.md

 - A GitHub account for deployment
 - A Streamlit Community Cloud account for hosting

+## License
+This demo project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Installation

 1. **Clone the Repository**: